russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 It may be instructive to open the example general input, per-lib input, and the resulting configuration file to understand what the config creator script has done.
 Using modified versions of the example CSVs and/or general configs in this same manner should allow users to create pipeline-ready configuration files for their experiments.

-    # Assuming the snakemake environment is activated
+    # Assuming the atac_chip_pipeline environment is activated

     # Running a dry-run (-n flag)
     snakemake -n --snakefile /path/to/repository/ATACseq.smk --configfile /path/to/results/test_config.yaml